kuzzleio/documentation-old/src/api-documentation/connecting-to-kuzzle/index.md

 <aside class="notice">
-    The examples given in this documentation use the cli client from the mqtt node.js library that is shipped in the Kuzzle Backend Docker image.<br />
+    The examples given in this documentation use the cli client from the mqtt node.js library that is shipped in the Kuzzle Docker image.<br />
     To test them out yourself you will need to enter into the container shell once your docker compose stack is up and running:<br />
     <code>docker exec -ti kuzzle_kuzzle_1 bash</code>
 </aside>